hernantz/blog/content/its-the-competition-stupid.md

 - To go outlaw
-- To leave the country/state/province/city (if you are lucky you just leave the city, if you are unluky you leave the country, if you are really unluky you'll have to leave the region/continent)
+- To leave the country/state/province/city (if you are lucky you just leave the city, if you are unlucky you leave the country, if you are really unlucky you'll have to leave the region/continent)
-- To change government (if you are luky via elections or, if you are really unluky, through a ~~violent~~ revolution)
+- To change government (if you are lucky via elections or, if you are really unlucky, through a ~~violent~~ revolution)

-Henseforth, centralized and external decision making doesn't seem like a good idea, even if the ones that make those decisions are doing what they think best, specially when considering the unforetold consequences of well [intentioned initiatives][7].
+Henceforth, centralized and external decision making doesn't seem like a good idea, even if the ones that make those decisions are doing what they think best, specially when considering the unforetold consequences of well [intentioned initiatives][7].

-The existance of the state is a necessary evil, but a constant menace to free society if strict limits are not imposed to it's responsibilities and size.
+The existence of the state is a necessary evil, but a constant menace to free society if strict limits are not imposed to it's responsibilities and size.